arwankhoiruddin/glorifying-suicide-text-analysis/README.md

 # Introduction

-In this mini research, we are trying to see how glorifying suicide such as jihad and harakiri, perceived by internet news and internet users.
+In this mini research, we are trying to see how media, in our case kompas.com, see conflict between MS Glow and PS Glow

 # Members